 WASHINGTON — The special inspector general for Afghanistan reconstruction has found that several USAID-funded public health facilities in Kabul province have inaccurately identified geospatial coordinates.

 According to John Sopko, the special inspector general, in a Jan.
-5 letter to the USAID administrator, six of the 32 facilities inspected in the region were more than 10 kilometers away from the USAID-provided coordinates.
-One facility was within 5 to 10 kilometers and three facilities were within 1 to 5 kilometers.
+5 letter to the USAID administrator, six of the 32 facilities inspected in the region were more than 10 kilometers (6.2 miles) away from the USAID-provided coordinates.
+One facility was within 5 to 10 kilometers away and three facilities were within 1 to 5 kilometers.
 The rest came within 1 kilometer of the provided coordinates.

 Sopko said site inspectors relied on knowledge of the area and assistance from locals to find all 32 facilities.

 "Robust program oversight requires specific knowledge of the location where the service is provided, and accurate location-specific information is critical to ensure that the local population is receiving the intended services," Sopko writes.

 Moreover, 10 additional facilities SIGAR was not able to inspect did not have any geospatial-stamped photos or monitoring reports, Sopko found.
 USAID provided SIGAR with files it believed demonstrated the physical location and existence of the facilities, he said.

 "Our review of the limited information contained in USAID's files leads us to believe that the USAID photos may support the district location and existence of 1 of the 10 facilities SIGAR did not inspect," Sopko states.
 "For the remaining 9 facilities, USAID provided undated or unclear photographs which we do not believe demonstrate the physical location or existence of the purported facility."